MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

     being

-     - *myAppLogFileDevice* the object that references the VD you have created
+     - ***myAppLogFileDevice*** the object that references the VD you have created

   Then, read the **fileContents** attribute of the device

-  - Example: *myAppLogFileDevice*.currentValue ("fileContents")
+  - Example: *myAppLogFileDevice*.currentValue ("fileContents", true)

     being

-     - *myAppLogFileDevice* the object that references the VD you have created
+     - ***myAppLogFileDevice*** the object that references the VD you have created
+     - **"fileContents"** the attribute where you will find the contents of the file
+     - **true** argument is to force the reading of the attribute skipping the cache, reading the last information from the database

 After creating the